Kevin Smith (running back): Professional career

-Pre-Draft
+Pre-draft

 Smith ran 40-yard dash times of 4.45 and 4.47 seconds at his Pro Day.

 He also achieved a 33.5" vertical jump and benched 225 lbs.
 15 times.
 Smith was projected as a third- to fourth-round pick.

 Detroit Lions

-Smith was drafted by the Detroit Lions after they traded up with the Miami Dolphins for the first pick of the third round of the 2008 NFL Draft.
-He signed a 3-year, $1.79 million contract on July 22.
+Smith was selected by the Detroit Lions in the third round, 64th overall, of the 2008 NFL draft.
+He signed a 3-year, $1.79 million contract on July 22, 2008.

 After an impressive preseason showing, Smith was named the starting running back for the Lions for the 2008 season.
-Smith was backed by former Cincinnati Bengals star running back Rudi Johnson, whom the Lions had signed just days before the first game of the season.
-Smith was benched after week four and was briefly replaced by Johnson, before winning back the starting spot for the duration of the season.
+He was backed by former Cincinnati Bengals star running back Rudi Johnson, whom the Lions had signed just days before the first game of the season.
+Smith was benched after Week 4 and was briefly replaced by Johnson, before winning back the starting spot for the duration of the season.

 In 2008, Smith led the Lions in rushing attempts (238), rushing yards (976; fourth in the league among rookie rushers), rushing average (4.1) and rushing touchdowns (8; third-highest tally by a rookie in team history).

-In Week 8 of the 2009 season against the St. Louis Rams Smith tackled James Butler off an interception in the end zone for a safety after Butler ran out and then ran back in the end zone.
+In Week 8 of the 2009 season against the St. Louis Rams, Smith tackled James Butler off an interception in the end zone for a safety after Butler ran out and then ran back in the end zone.